zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 used in a future development of the application, will be inevitably lost.
 In such a case, the processes will have to be redesigned to provide the required additional data and the protodata will have to re-processed.
-And it can, of course, consume a lot resources and time.
+And it can, of course, consume a lot of resources and time.

 Second, if the protodata has character of a stream of events then any additional pre-processing could be a source of undesired delays.